-Town of Naturita - A Vacation Destination to Nature
+Naturita - A Vacation Destination to Trails and Adventure

 Big Things Happening In "Little Nature" -- NATURITA IS THE ATTRACTION

-Welcome to Naturita, a small town that sits nestled between some of the largest recreation areas (Telluride and Moab) in Southwest Colorado.
-Naturita boasts some of best year-round outdoor activities you can find!
-Naturita is the best choice whether you're looking to hunt, fish, ATV, dirt bike, or hike in the heart of Colorado.
+Welcome to Naturita, a small town that sits nestled between some of the largest recreation areas in Southwest Colorado.
+Naturita is the best choice whether you're looking to hunt, fish, ATV, mountain bike, or hike in the heart of Colorado.

 UNAWEEP-TABEGUACHE SCENIC and HISTORIC BYWAY ATTRACTION: The drive is 133 miles and will take 2 hours 47 minutes without stopping -- take your time!
 CAMERAS and SMART-PHONES are needed!
 This is a fabulous journey through history, geology, culture and nature.
 It extends from Whitewater to Placerville, Colorado, passing through the communities of Gateway, Naturita, Nucla, Redvale and Norwood.
 Twisted monoliths and ancient lands bear dinosaur bones and mineral treasures, while the HANGING FLUME and the DRIGGS MANSION tell of human endeavors in a challenging landscape.

 BUCKEYE RECREATION AREA and RESERVOIR ATTRACTION: The Buckeye Recreation Area is adjacent to Buckeye Reservoir.
 The area is popular for picnicking, camping, fishing, hiking, and boating.
 Forest roads in the area provide for off-highway vehicle touring and the nearby state lands provide motorized trails for ATVs and motorcycles.
 There is a boat ramp for small fishing boats (wakeless speed).